aiidateam/reentry/README.rst

 ----------------

 Python 3.8 saw the introduction of `importlib.metadata <https://docs.python.org/3/library/importlib.metadata.html>`_ into the Python standard library.
-It is both fast to ``import importlib.metadata`` and fast to scan for entry points using the ``entry_points()`` function, thus making the existence of `reentry` less necessary.
+It is both fast to ``import importlib.metadata`` and fast to scan for entry points using the ``entry_points()`` function.

 The separate `importlib-metadata <https://pypi.org/project/importlib-metadata/>`_ package backports this functionality to python >=3.6, and as of version 4.6.3 (or earlier), scanning is even faster than with the standard library.

-The following are benchmarks on an MacBook Air M1 (2020) in a python 3.9.1 conda environment with 248 packages installed (~30 of which register entry points).
+Below are timings recorded on a MacBook Air M1 (2020) in a python 3.9.1 conda environment with 248 packages installed (~30 of which register entry points).

 ``pkg_resources``: ~147 msec in total::